Trinity Pain Medicine Associates

 Perhaps the most common cause of peripheral neuropathy – nerve damage in your arms, legs, hands, and feet – is a complication of diabetes, but you may experience neuropathy because of injuries, infections, exposure to toxins, or genetic reasons also.
-The sensations accompanying neuropathy can include pain, so Dr. Ashley M. Classen and the team at Trinity Pain Medicine Associates in Fort Worth, Texas are the people to see when your symptoms interfere with your life.
+The sensations accompanying neuropathy can include pain, so Dr. Ashley M. Classen and the team at Trinity Pain Medicine Associates in Fort Worth, Texas and Dallas, Texas are the people to see when your symptoms interfere with your life.
 Call or click today to book an appointment.

 Any damage to nerves in your body is medically called neuropathy, and perhaps the most common form is peripheral neuropathy, nerve damage to your extremities.
 Sensations that accompany this damage can range from tingling and numbness to severe, sharp pain.
 Muscle weakness in the affected areas may also be an issue.